 Like short tracks, road courses are rare treats in the NASCAR schedule, although more have been added in recent years.
 These tracks are long and winding, featuring turns in both directions and measuring between two and four miles in length.
-Road courses include Watkins Glen, Sonoma, Circuit of the Americas, and Road America.
+Road courses include Watkins Glen, Sonoma, and Circuit of the Americas,.
 There are also two tracks that are a combination of road course and oval: the Indianapolis Road Course and the Charlotte Roval.

 Road courses feature either one large grandstand or multiple smaller grandstands spread throughout the course.
 Due to these tracks being so large, even the best seats will only give you a view of a small portion of the racing action.
 Like intermediate tracks, road courses have large TV screens facing the grandstands to help fans see all the racing action.
 Accordingly, the best seats at road courses are in one of the turns at the end of a straightaway, with a good view of a TV screen.
 These areas allow a direct view of the overtaking action, which is rare in road races and happens mostly in the turns.
 A good view of the TV screen will show you all the racing you can’t see directly, making seats with a view of a turn and a screen the best in the venue.

 What are some NASCAR race tips?